 A lot of people go to Amsterdam, which boasts the largest open-air festivity, and head for central locations like Rembrandtplein, Spui and Leidseplein, or popular party venues like Westerstraat, Prinsengracht, and Reguliersdwarsstraat.
 But there are other places in The Netherlands that also throw all-day festivities.

-- Perhaps the best well-known and largest King’s Day festival is the Kingsland Music Festival, which can be celebrated in Amsterdam, Rotterdam, and Groningen on Saturday 27 April (18+ only).
+- Perhaps the best well-known and largest King’s Day festival is the Kingsland Music Festival, which can be celebrated in Amsterdam and Groningen on Saturday 26 April (18+ only).

-- The Oranjebitter Festival is taking over the Roel Langerakpark in Rotterdam from 2pm to 11pm on King’s Day.
-This 18+ party has three stages blasting rave, techno and house music, and the line-up this year includes Across Boundaries, DJ Gigola, Lolo, S!rene, Cincity and many more.
+- The Oranjebitter Festival is taking over the Roel Langerakpark in Rotterdam from 2pm to 11pm on Saturday 26 April.
+This 18+ party has three stages blasting rave, techno and house music, and the line-up this year includes Young Marco, Angelboy, Rayzir, Diffrent, Benny Rodrigues and many more.

-- The Loveland van Oranje Festival in Amsterdam kicks off at 11am on Saturday and carries on until 8pm.
-Held in the Meerpark, the 18+ outdoor party plays top tunes for a chilled-out vibe.
+- The Loveland van Oranje Festival in Amsterdam is held on Saturday 26 April in the Meerpark, an 18+ outdoor party that plays top tunes for a chilled-out vibe.

-- For more techno and house music, the Orange Blossom Festival (18+) is back in the Olympic Stadium in Amsterdam on King’s Day.
-This large-scale party packs five stages with the latest rave music from the biggest names.
+- For more techno and house music, the Orange Blossom Festival (18+) is taking place in several locations in Amsterdam on 26 April.
+This large-scale party is packed with the latest rave music from the biggest names, and runs from 8pm – 5am.

-- Yet more techno music is to be found at the Free Your Mind festival at Breda Airport.
-Starting at 10am on 26 April and ending at 12am on 28 April, you can even camp over to keep the party going.
+- Yet more techno music is to be found at the Free Your Mind festival at both Breda Airport and in Arnhem.

 Free festivals